RakaDoank/react-native-android-finish/example/README.md

 # OR using Yarn
 yarn ios
 ```

-If everything is set up correctly, you should see your new app running in the Android Emulator, iOS Simulator, or your connected device.
+If everything is set up correctly, you should see your new app running in the Android Emulator, ~~iOS Simulator~~, or your connected device.

 This is one way to run your app — you can also build it directly from Android Studio or Xcode.

-## Step 3: Modify your app
+## Step 4: Modify your app

 Now that you have successfully run the app, let's make changes!